InsightCenterNoodles/Penne/docs/index.md

 needs.

 <video autoplay loop src="assets/demo.mov">  video </video>
-<figcaption>Penne used as the foundation for Tagliatelle's 3d visualizations</figcaption>
+<figcaption>Penne used as the foundation for Orzo's 3d visualizations</figcaption>

 ## Why use Penne?